philamp/caligrail/README.md

 - `open-calibre.sh` to start the upstream sync (eReader to Calibre and start the web browser to open Calibre)

-- when Calibre is open, use the connect to folder itme and choose `/mnt/kobo` + the kobo that is emulated
+- when Calibre is open, use the *connect to folder icon* and choose `/mnt/kobo` + choose carefully the kobo that should be emulated

 - `unmount-calibre.sh` to start the downstream sync (Calibre to eReader and unmount the USB eReader)

 - create a custom field named "collec"

-- use import.py -> use it with `calibre-debug -e` inside the container (TODO)
+- use import.py -> use it with `calibre-debug -e` inside the container (TODO nice install)

 ## TODOs

-- TODO configure an automatic collection in kobotouch ...
+- TODO explain how to configure an automatic collection in kobotouch
-- TODO addon to auto put books in kobo based on criterias
 - TODO install cron for import script
 - TODO start stop docker to avoid any ambiguity
 - TODO rsync should not be possible if calibre is alive
+  - force stop container before syncing to NAS
+  - restart container after syncing to NAS
-  - force user to close calibre in order to sync back ??
+  - force user to close calibre in order to sync back to Kobo ??
-- TODO to start, loop until it's mounted
+- TODO start, loop while until eReader is mounted
-- permissions upstream downstream
+- permissions upstream downstream check (should be same user as SSH that writes in NAS folder comgin from calibre docker or ssh rsync)

+optional:

+- TODO is there an addon to auto put books in kobo based on criterias ?